- Main Interface

 The Devices Panel lists the current devices and their state.

-Check boxes enable/disable devices.
+Check boxes enable/disable each device.
 Disabling a device disconnects that device.
 A new connection will be made when the device is re-enabled.

 Device Status